Merrys History, Family Crest & Coats of Arms

 - Origins Available:

 Merrys is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
 The Merrys family lived in Norfolk.
 Their name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Meret, Normandy.

 Early Origins of the Merrys family

-Another 147 words (10 lines of text) covering the years 1605, 1682 and 1660 are included under the topic Early Merrys History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Merrys research.
+Another 74 words (5 lines of text) covering the years 1605, 1682 and 1660 are included under the topic Early Merrys History in all our PDF Extended History products and printed products wherever possible.

 Merrys Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Merrys has been recorded under many different variations, including Merry, Mirrey, Merrie, Mirrie and others.

 Early Notables of the Merrys family (pre 1700)